 Roman High Street Circuit

-If you’re after an historical tour then you don’t need to be in Rome to see the works of the Romans.
+If you’re after a historical tour, you don’t need to be in Rome to see the works of the Romans.
 You can reach the start of this walk from your spa suite at the Windermere Tranquil Retreat.
 This may be the last of our 10 best walking tours of the Lake District, but there are plenty more to choose from.

 Whichever trail you decide to take, there’s always plenty of things to see and do in the Lake District.
 Alternatively, you can always spend the day relaxing in your hot tub!